-(f) The budget agency may adopt such policies and procedures not inconsistent with law as it may deem advisable to facilitate and carry out the powers and duties of the agency, including the execution and administration of all appropriations made by law.
+(f) Except as provided in subsection (g), the budget agency may adopt such policies and procedures not inconsistent with law as it may deem advisable to facilitate and carry out the powers and duties of the agency, including the execution and administration of all appropriations made by law.
 IC 4-22-2 does not apply to these policies and procedures.

 Determination and certification of state agency costs; appropriation from dedicated funds